b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 **Sharing Apps**

 Once you are familiar with R and RStudio, you might want to try creating your own app!
 I use [ShinyApps](https://www.shinyapps.io/){:target="_blank" rel="noopener"} to publish and share mine.

-For each of my research studies, I aim to produce an app so that colleagues and the general public may interact with the data alongside the manuscript.
+For each research study, I aim to produce an app so that people can interact with the data alongside the manuscript.
+This is a great way to share your data and findings with the world!

-My own apps -

-* Pilot data explorer
-* COVID Vaccine
-* 632 VGS Weight Calculator
-* Open Research Calendar

-Check out [here](https://apps.bradk.co.uk){:target="_blank" rel="noopener"}
+Check some out [here](https://apps.bradk.co.uk){:target="_blank" rel="noopener"}

 ## Writing

 **Microsoft Word combined with:**

-* [Simul](https://www.simuldocs.com/){:target="_blank" rel="noopener"} - To share with collaborators and for version control.
-* [Zotero](https://www.zotero.org/){:target="_blank" rel="noopener"} - An open source citation and literature manager.
-Useful for generating formatted reference list.
+* [Zotero](https://www.zotero.org/){:target="_blank" rel="noopener"} - An open-source citation and literature manager.
+Helpful in generating formatted reference list.
-* [Recite](https://reciteworks.com/login){:target="_blank" rel="noopener"} - Recite checks that your in text citations match the reference list at the end of your work.
+* [Recite](https://reciteworks.com/login){:target="_blank" rel="noopener"} - Recite checks that your in-text citations match the reference list at the end of your work.
-* [Grammarly](https://www.grammarly.com/){:target="_blank" rel="noopener"} - Checking for spelling, grammar and excess words.
+* [Grammarly](https://www.grammarly.com/){:target="_blank" rel="noopener"} - Checking for spelling, grammar, and excess words.
-* In-text comments - To have a chat with myself, e.g. can't think of the right word or the paragraph could be phrased better, but not right now.
+* In-text comments - To chat with myself, e.g., "can't think of the right word or the paragraph could be phrased better, but not right now."
 * AutoCorrect - Replacing text with formatted text to make it easier to find when finalising the document.
-E.g. Replacing (REF) with highlighted (<mark>REF</mark>).
+E.g., Replacing (REF) with highlighted (<mark>REF</mark>).

 <img style="display: block; margin-left: auto; margin-right: auto;" src="/assets/img/blog/cool-things/autocorrect.png" alt="" width="319" height="143" />

 **Searching for related articles:**

+[Research Rabbit](https://www.researchrabbit.ai){:target="_blank" rel="noopener"} is like Spotify for academic articles!
+You add a few that you are interested in, and it will use AI to make intelligent suggestions for other related articles.
+You can also use it to find works that cite a particular paper.

 [Connected Papers](https://www.connectedpapers.com/){:target="_blank" rel="noopener"} this website can produce a visual graph for all articles that are related to one article paper.